Modern application development

 - Encourage developers to test and experiment with new ideas.
 Conduct post-launch review meetings to improve success measurement.

 - Empower developers to use the tools that are most efficient and productive for their individual work styles and that enable them to code from anywhere.

 Frequently asked questions

-Modern applications are cloud-native architectures that leverage packaged code and dependencies in containers and deploy them as microservices to increase developer velocity using DevOps practises.
+Modern applications are cloud-native architectures that leverage packaged code and dependencies in containers and deploy them as microservices to increase developer velocity using DevOps practices.
 Modern applications leverage automation by incorporating continuous integration, delivery, and deployment, along with automated security to ensure development teams can produce faster and deliver safely.

 Start with a domain model.
-A domain model is an abstract model of the business domain that organises domain knowledge and provides a common language for developers and domain experts.
+A domain model is an abstract model of the business domain that organizes domain knowledge and provides a common language for developers and domain experts.
 Derive the microservices from the domain model in a four-step process.
 Use the link below to learn how to build a domain model into the right microservices for you.

 Modern architectures enable improved security by including security through the application lifecycle management (ALM) process.
 It’s entrenched in the design, development, testing and launch, and reassessment stages.
 Thus, security is constantly reviewed to ensure compliance.
 Automation of key security and triggers during ALM and CI/CD pipeline ensure continued security surveillance and reduce manual workload and potential errors.

-If you have an on-premises app and you don't want to modernise, export it into a container and run it on Kubernetes.
+If you have an on-premises app and you don't want to modernize, export it into a container and run it on Kubernetes.
 This requires minimal code alterations, so the app would run similarly but it could scale much easier.
 If you want your on-premises app to incorporate Azure Functions, some code must be rewritten to incorporate events and triggers.
 Alternatively, run Azure Functions in Kubernetes containers, which requires a move to the cloud.